MicrosoftLearning/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

     - Europe: [https://eu.luis.ai](https://eu.luis.ai)
     - Australia: [https://au.luis.ai](https://au.luis.ai)
  2. Sign in using the Microsoft account associated with your Azure subscription.
 If this is the first time you have signed into the Language Understanding portal, you may need to grant the app some permissions to access your account details.
 Then complete the *Welcome* steps by selecting your Azure subscription and the authoring resource you just created.
-3. Open the **Conversation Apps** page, and select your subscription and Language Understanding authoring resource.
+3. On the **Conversation Apps** page, ensure your subscription and Language Understanding authoring resource are selected.
 Then create a new app for conversation with the following settings:
     - **Name**: Clock
     - **Culture**: English (*if this option is not available, leave it blank*)
     - **Description**: Natural language clock